-- That thermal conductors let heat pass through them and thermal insulators prevent heat from passing through them. - That the type of material/thickness of a material affects how good of a thermal insulator it is, - Dissolving is the process that occurs when a solute is added to a solvent and the solute disappears. - How changing variables such as the temperature of a solvent, the type of liquid and how many types of solvent is stirred, affect how fast solutes dissolve.
-How solutes can - be recovered from a solution by evaporation. - How mixtures can be separated by sieving, filtering or evaporation. - How a reversible change can be undone because materials can go back to how they were before the reactions took place.
+- That thermal conductors let heat pass through them and thermal insulators prevent heat from passing through them. - That the type of material/thickness of a material affects how good of a thermal insulator it is. - Dissolving is the process that occurs when a solute is added to a solvent and the solute disappears. - How changing variables such as the temperature of a solvent, the type of liquid and how many types of solvent is stirred, affect how fast solutes dissolve.
+How solutes can - be recovered from a solution by evaporation. - How mixtures can be separated by sieving, filtering or evaporation. - How a reversible change can be undone because materials can go back to how they were before the reactions took place. - That burning and acid reactions are irreversible because the materials are changed forever.